 Does the policy apply to off-campus activity?

 In some situations, the policy may apply to alleged violations that happened off-campus or during after-hour functions sponsored by the University.
 Incidents that occurred off-campus that are not related to University-sponsored events may be investigated if those occurrences relate to discrimination, harassment or retaliation alleged on campus.

 How long does a complainant have to file a report?

 Complaints must be filed within 60 calendar days for allegations involving discrimination and harassment, or retaliation.
 For allegations involving sexual violence, complaints must be filed within 180 days of the last alleged violation.

 Who is required to report incidents of discrimination, harassment, and sexual violence?

-The Office of Affirmative Action (OAA) encourages anyone who is aware of incidents that may violate our policy to contact us so we can look into the matter.
-However, under the university’s policy, supervisors and administrators are required to report complaints of discrimination, harassment, or sexual violence to the OAA and/or the Director of the Women’s Center (incidents of sexual violence).
+The Office of Institutional Equity (OIE) encourages anyone who is aware of incidents that may violate our policy to contact us so we can look into the matter.
+However, under the university’s policy, supervisors and administrators are required to report complaints of discrimination, harassment, or sexual violence to the OIE and/or to a Coordinator of the Center for Advocacy, Response, and Education (C.A.R.E.) (incidents of sexual violence).

 Who is the Administrative Review Team (ART) that investigates complaints?